Avi-17/cpu-scheduling-visualiser/README.md

 ### Running the C Implementation

-The `logic` directory contains a C implementation of the scheduling logic, specifically FCFS.
+The `logic` directory contains a C implementation of the scheduling logic, including FCFS, SJF, and SRTF.

 1. Navigate to the `logic` directory:
    ```bash